aaduggan/open-space-game-sandbox/Documentation/Design.Campaign.001.md

 ### Randomly Generated Asteroid Clouds

 At various points in the map, parts of the larger asteroid bodies have broken off and have drifted away.
-Though small compared to the original body, they represent quite deadly obstacles to players of varying degree.
+Though small compared to the original body, they represent obstacles of varying degree to player and NPC ships.

 ### Hard Map Boundaries